Kanahiro/chiitiler/README.md

   - `s3://` for S3 bucket
   - `file://` for local file
   - `mbtiles://` for local MBTIles files
-  - `pmtiles://` form PMTiles, remote or local
+  - `pmtiles://` form PMTiles, remote or local or s3
 - Only when `http://` and `https://` chiitiler will cache them with a specified method.

 ### example